Skip to content

 Dubai Alcohol License for Residents and Expats

-If you are a non-Muslim expat residing in the UAE, you need an alcohol license to purchase alcohol in Dubai.
+If you are a non-Muslim expat residing in the UAE, you are required to have an alcohol license in order to purchase alcohol in Dubai.
+Since 2019, the application process for the Dubai Alcohol License for Residents has been simplified.
+It is no longer necessary to provide proof of minimum income and a rental agreement.

 The basic requirements to obtain a Dubai Alcohol License for UAE Residents are: